RLOpenCatalyst/rg-doc/source/Features.rst

 .. image:: images/resend.png

-**NOTE**: If the user is inactive state then only you can see the "Resend verification mail" option.
+**NOTE**: The "Resend verification mail" option is available only if the user is inactive.

 Audit Trail
 ^^^^^^^^^^^